pleiszenburg/loggedfs-python/README.rst

 **Supports Python 3.{5,6,7,8}.**

 **Supports Linux.**
-Support for MAC OS X is implemented but has yet not been tested.
+Support for MAC OS X and BSD is implemented but has yet not been tested.

 .. _Python Package Index: https://pypi.org/